cezekwem/portfolio/README.md

-**CHIUGO'S Data Portfolio
+**CHIUGO'S Data Portfolio**

 Hello, and welcome to my data portfolio!

-My name is Chiugo and I have 4 years of Financial Operations experience.
-I had always been interested in data analytics but recently began my data journey in 2022 and I really enjoy automating systems to improve their effectiveness and efficiency.
+My name is Chiugo and I'm really excited to display these analysis that I have been working on.
+Although I have 4 years of Finance Operations experience, data has been something that I really fell into at my previous role.
-Originally a self-taught analyst but currently finished 📶 Correlation One's Data Science for All fellowship with SQL, Tableau and Python.
+I love automating systems to improve their effectiveness and efficiency, conducting analysis that generate insights to ameliorate business performance.
+I just finished a fellowship with Correlation One's Data Science for All Fellowship further expanding my knowledge in SQL, Tableau, and Python.

 Skillset includes:
 ▪️Database manipulation